zdk/pg-search-thai/README.md

-pg-thai-textsearch-extension
+pg-search-thai-extension
 ============================

-_pg-thai-textsearch-extension_ is Thai Full Text Search extension for _PostgreSQL_.
+pg-search-thai-extension is Thai Full Text Search extension for _PostgreSQL_.

 The main purpuse is to: